+I am staying in La Quinta about 40 minutes from downtown Palm Springs.
 Digging through restaurant blogs, reviews, and maps, looking for anything remotely cool, my thoughts are again confirmed: nope, zero.
 Nobody likes to talk about food in the La Quinta area unless it’s a magazine, and it always seems to be the same regurgitated set of chains.
 Agonizing.
-There must be restaurants yet to be discovered, and I’m going to do my best to find them.
+(Palm Springs has plenty of great restaurants but at 40 minutes away, drinking, eating and driving – not an option) There must be restaurants yet to be discovered, and I’m going to do my best to find them.

 I continue to dig for the better part of an hour, and voila!
-I find a possibility, located in a La Quinta strip mall, opened about a year ago German Food in Palm Springs!
+I find a possibility, located in a La Quinta strip mall, opened about a year ago German Food in the desert and its only 15 minutes away!
 Schnitzelhaus!
 Nothing gets me crazy frisky like Bavarian food: best beer on the planet, goulash, spatzle, and, of course, schnitzel!
 I stand up from my computer and immediately get into character.

 I order my beer, “Eins Franziskaner, bitte” (One beer, please).
 The waitress, who is straight up Austrian and wearing a traditional dirndl, gives me half a smile and walks away.
 Lauren proceeds to call her back and orders a bottle of Riesling, declaring that more than one glass will be needed.
 Lauren states, “I plan on blacking out and not remembering any of this.”
 The waitress nods and heads off to the kitchen.